elhamrastkhadiv/orgtransformation/retro format/support retro.md

 ## Support Retro

-* Give team 10 min write down support tasks they have given past 12 weeks on the sticky note.
+* Give team 10 min to write down support tasks they have done in past 12 weeks on the sticky note.
 Mostly focus on tasks they feel there is a better way to address them.

-* Reading the notes and talk about them and try to group them.
+* Read the notes and talk about them and group them if possible.

 * categorize them by pain and effort